blbadger/blbadger.github.io/language-discreteness.md

 rowsXrows K?"
 ```

-and even more remarkably, after two transformer blocks for $N=2000$ we have
+and even more remarkably, at a depth of two transformer blocks for $N=2000$ the model's representation is

 $$
 a_g = \mathtt{The \; sky \; is \; blue.}